 We recognize intangible assets acquired in a business combination in accordance with the principles of ASC 810.
 The identified intangible assets are recorded at fair value on the date of acquisition.
 The rate of amortization of definite-lived intangible assets is calculated with reference to the period over which we expect to derive economic benefits from such assets.
 In instances where the purchase of flight equipment or the allocated fair value in a business combination includes consideration which can be allocated to the value of an acquired lease containing above market terms, such allocated costs is recognized as an intangible lease premium asset and amortized on a straight-line basis over the term of the related lease as a reduction of lease revenue.
-Similarly, we recognize a lease deficiency liability as part of accrued expenses and other liabilities for lease contracts where the terms of the lease contract are unfavorable to market terms and amortize the liability over the term of the related lease as an addition to lease revenue.
+Similarly, we recognize a lease deficiency liability as part of accrued expenses and other liabilities for lease revenue.
 We consider lease renewals on a lease by lease basis.
 We generally do not assume lease renewals in the determination of the lease premiums or deficiencies given a market participant would expect the lessee to renegotiate the lease on then market terms.
 We evaluate all definite-lived intangible assets for impairment in accordance with ASC 360.